lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 in each release on edx.org.
 You can subscribe to have release announcements sent to your email account.

-Changes listed on July 17, 2015 and before are included in the Cypress release of Open edX.
+Changes listed on July 8, 2015 and before are included in the Cypress release of Open edX.

-..
-Confirm date

 **************
 New Features
 **************

+The following new features are included in the Open edX Cypress release.

 .. contents::
  :depth: 1